Markov Decision Processes with Long-Term Average Constraints: Evaluation of the Proposed Algorithm

 According to the discussion in \citep{altman1991constrained}, we define the reward function as $r(s,a,b)=5 - s$, which is an decreasing function only dependent on the state.
 It is reasonable to give higher reward when the number of customer waiting in the queue is small.
 For the constraint function, we define $c^1(s,a,b)=-10a + 6$ and $c^2 = - 8 *(1-b)^2+2$, which are dependent only on service and flow action, respectively.
 Higher constraint value is given if the probability for the service and flow are low and high, respectively.

 In the simulation, the length of the buffer is set as $L=5$.
-The service action space is set as $[0.2,0.4,0.6,0.8]$ and the flow action space is set as $[0.5,0.6,0.7,0.8]$.
-We use the length of horizon $T=10^5$ and run 100 independent simulations of the proposed \NAM\ algorithm.
-The result is shown in the Figure \ref{fig:Learning process of CMDP-PSRL}.
-The average values of the cumulative reward and the constraint functions are shown in the solid lines.
-Also, we plot the standard deviation around the mean value in the shadow to show the random error.
-It is found that the cumulative reward convergences to about 4.
+The service action space is set as $[0.2,0.4,0.6,0.8]$ and the flow action space is set as $[0.4,0.5,0.6,0.7]$.
+We use the length of horizon $T=50000$ and run $50$ independent simulations of the proposed CMDP-PSRL algorithm.
+We also plot the standard deviation around the mean value in the shadow to show the random error.
+In order to compare this result to the optimal, we assume that the full information of the transition dynamics is known and then use Linear Programming to solve the problem.
+The optimal cumulative reward from LP is shown to be $4.47$.
+The reward performance of the \NAM\ algorithm is shown in the Figure \ref{fig:reward_CMDP-PSRL} where we observe that the reward converges towards the optimal value.
+We also plot the constraint violations in Figure \ref{fig:regret_CMDP-PSRL}.
 The service and flow constraints converge to 0 as expected.
-In order to compare this result to the optimal, we assume that the full information of the transition dynamics is known and then use Linear Programming to solve the problem.
-The optimal cumulative reward from LP is shown to be 4.08.
-We note that the reward of the proposed \NAM\ algorithm becomes closer the optimal reward as the algorithm proceeds.
+We note that the reward of the proposed CMDP-PSRL algorithm becomes closer the optimal reward as the algorithm proceeds, and to further increase the reward, it does not violates the constraint.

-We also experiment with our algorithm to improve the empirical performance.
-We note that the \NAM\ algorithm uses a new policy after every epoch.
-The new policy is generated from a larger number of samples and hence it's performance is closer to the true MDP.
-We present the empirical results in Figure \ref{fig:epoch_trigger_comparision} for different trigger rates of the epoch.
-However, one cannot trigger a new policy after every time-step as this result in a large regret because the deviation of the value of the expected state and the observed state becomes large as suggested by the proof of Theorem \ref{thm:regret_bound} in Appendix \ref{app:regret_bound_proof}.
+We also compared our algorithm against the optimistic algorithm of \cite{singh2020learning}.
+We note that their algorithm performs significantly worse compared to our algorithm.
+We account this poor performance on two accounts.
+An optimistic algorithm does not find a policy for transition probabilities close to $P$ for significantly large time.
+The other issue is because they consider confidence interval for each $P(s'|s,a)$.
+This also shows in their analysis and hence they obtain a $O(T^{2/3})$ regret bound.
+Further, the optimization problem takes a significantly more time to solve for optimistic setup.
+However, the variance of their optimistic algorithm is significantly lower compared to the variance of our \NAM\ algorithm.